ethersync/ethersync/book/src/installation/neovim.md

 If you're not using a plugin manager, here's a "quick and dirty" way to install the plugin:

-If you don't already have the repo (i.e you choose a packaged option above):
+If you don't already have the repo (because you chose a _packaged_ option above):

 ```bash
 git clone git@github.com:ethersync/ethersync